isaacfallon/13-Challenge-E-commerce-Back-End/README.md

 5. `node server.js`.

-6. The last step to use the application and test the API routes using Insomnia.
-Check the screenshots above for what kind of routes you can run.
+6. If everything was installed and run correctly, you should be able to test the API routes using Insomnia now.
+Check the [walkthrough video here to see how you can view, add, update or delete data using these routes.](https://drive.google.com/file/d/11Bm-GAol6_m6TaQyZ9pbrfdVX-BeEbIb/view?usp=sharing)

 ## License